Page 7: Historical Events In January - 22

 1979 Ali Hassan Salameh, [Abu Hassan], killed by car bomb; believed to have helped mastermind massacre of 1972 Munich Olympics athletes on January - 22.

-1980 On this day in history russian dissident Andrei Sacharov is sent to Gorki gulag
+1980 Russian dissident Andrei Sacharov is sent to Gorki gulag on January - 22.

 1980 On this day in history iris Meredith, actress (Lawless Land, Gambling Terror), dies at 64